WHO WE ARE

 What impact does the camp have on the children served?

-Based on post-camp surveys completed by campers and parents, the two most significant ways in which Camp Kesem programs impact children are: 1) Increased self-esteem and 2) Increase in number of friendships with children who have/had a parent with cancer.
+Based on post-camp surveys parents report a marked incrase in their child’s confidence, network of support, self-esteem and coping tools.
 Please see our Rave Reviews page to read direct quotes from our campers, parents and student leaders.